dwhswenson/gui-ops/README.md

 Then you can run the main Python scripts.
 (All of this will probably be done by `setup.py` at some point in the future.)

+### Requirements

+Developed in Python 3.7 and pyqt 5.6.
+Shouldn't require anything else to run, although the resulting OPS file will require the branch for LAMMPS support.

+### Tests

+Tests use:

+* pytest
+* pytest-qt
+* pytest-bdd

+Install all of these (pip-installable) and run ???